GreyCardinal69/Adeptar/README.md

 # Adeptar
 A small .NET file extension aimed to be fast and easy to use, aimed for modding purposes, with manual work in mind.

-#Adeptar

-A small .NET file extension aimed to be fast and easy to use, aimed for modding purposes, with manual work in mind.

 TO DO:
 - Code optimization.
 - Comment support.